Nivea Recovery Medicated Lip Care + Sunscreen Review

 Review

-Results you may expect from using Nivea Recovery Medicated Lip Care + Sunscreen:
+Does Nivea Recovery Medicated Lip Care + Sunscreen Work?

-Quite moisturizing: Nivea Recovery Medicated Lip Care + Sunscreen has a moisturizing rating of 5.3 out of 10.
+According to CreamScan analysis, Nivea Recovery Medicated Lip Care + Sunscreen is quite moisturizing, with a moisturizing rating of 5.3 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.6 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Ricinus Communis (Castor) Seed Oil (est. ≈22.0%), Hydrogenated Rapeseed Oil (est. ≈11.0%) and Beeswax (est. ≈6.0%).